Daniel-Tomov/codemonkey/README.md

 :white_check_mark: Send code back to the frontend

-:x: Use threads to run code asynchronously and check if the code runs for too long, then kill the thread and notifiy the user.
+:white_check_mark: Use threads to run code asynchronously and check if the code runs for too long, then kill the thread and notifiy the user.

 :white_check_mark: Do not allow users to create an account with an already existing username.